thielmeiers/Retro_Overlay-a_controller_overlay_app/README.md

 # 🎮 Retro Overlay
-Disclaimer: I have only tested this with an Xbox Controller, I originally made this for seeing what buttons I was pressing when emulating games.
+Disclaimer: Overlay will only work when application is not taking over the display (e.g. games being displayed in fullscreen).
+Will work for applications set to "Borderless Window."
+I have also only tested this with an Xbox Controller, I originally made this for seeing what buttons I was pressing when emulating games.

 # A customizable & real-time-input controller overlay built in Python.
 # Retro Overlay lets you display animated controller inputs on any monitor.